prominenceai/deepstream-services-library/docs/api-sink.md

 [Capture-complete-listeners](/docs/api-ode-action.md#dsl_capture_complete_listener_cb) (to notify on completion), [Image Players](/docs/api-player.md) (to auto-play the new image) and [SMTP Mailers](/docs/api-mailer.md) (to mail the new image) can be added to the Capture Action as well.

-**Important!** The Frame-Captre Sink Services are disabled by default and require additional [install/build steps](/docs/installing-dependencies.md) to use.
+**Important!** The Frame-Capture Sink Services are disabled by default and require additional [install/build steps](/docs/installing-dependencies.md) to use.

 **Note:** The first capture may cause a noticeable short pause to the stream while cuda dependencies are loaded and cached.